Chasmical/ECTD/README.md

 *	Add any traits, ability upgrades and upgraded traits;
 *	Set unavailable abilities, for example WerewolfLunge or TutorialAbility;
 *	Set colors of body parts (+ custom colors R,G,B,A);
-*	Use new mutators, added by this mod;
+*	Use new mutator, added by this mod;

 ## Installation ##
 1. Install BepInEx: